0800 048 7803 | law@astranti.com

 CILEX Lawyer

-Dreaming of a career in law but don’t fancy the traditional solicitor route?
-Becoming a CILEX Lawyer could be the perfect alternative!
-It’s a flexible, affordable way to qualify as a lawyer, allowing you to earn while you learn and specialise early in your career.
+Dreaming of a life in law but don’t fancy the usual solicitor route?
+Becoming a CILEX Lawyer might be the right move.
+It’s a flexible and affordable way to qualify.

 In this guide, we’ll break down: